EleutherAI/gpt-neox/README.md

 * Easy connections with the open source ecosystem, including Hugging Face's [tokenizers](https://github.com/huggingface/tokenizers) and [transformers](https://github.com/huggingface/transformers/) libraries, logging via [WandB](https://wandb.ai/site), and evaluation via our [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).

 ## News
+**[9/20/2023]** As of https://github.com/EleutherAI/gpt-neox/pull/1035, we have deprecated Flash Attention 0.x and 1.x, and migrated support to Flash Attention 2.x.
+We don't believe this will cause problems, but if you have a specific use-case that requires old flash support using the latest GPT-NeoX, please raise an issue.

 **[8/10/2023]** We have experimental support for LLaMA 2 and Flash Attention v2 supported in our [math-lm](https://github.com/EleutherAI/math-lm) project that will be upstreamed later this month.

 **[5/17/2023]** After fixing some miscellenous bugs we now fully support bf16.